Layan59/SWE485ProjectGroup2/README.md

 [HUTOON]
  I was responsible for testing supervised learning algorithms and comparing their results to help determine which models worked best.

+ [Abrar]
+ Implemented one of the supervised learning algorithms used in the project.